swietlas/Ansible_VLANs_Trunks_Etherchannel_STP_HSRP/README.md

 # Using Ansible to configure VLANs, Trunks, Etherchannel, STP and HSRP
 ***
 #### Short summary
 Eve-ng topology is stored in **eveng/** directory.
-I used eve-ng pro version.
-Please use Python virutal Environments.This was compiled to support ansible 2.13.5 .
+I used eve-ng pro version and Python virutal Environments, requirements.txt file included.
+Playbook were tested on ansible 2.13.5 .

 ***
 ###TOPOLOGY